apache/openwhisk/docs/deploy.md

 # Controller Clustering

-The system can be configured to use Akka clustering to manage the distributed state of the Contoller's load balancing algorithm.
+The system can be configured to use Akka clustering to manage the distributed state of the Controller's load balancing algorithm.
 This imposes the following constraints on a deployment

 ## Cluster setup

 To setup a cluster, the controllers need to be able to discover each other.
 There are 2 basic ways to achieve this:

 1. Provide the so called **seed-nodes** explicitly on deployment.
 Essentially you have a static list of possible seed nodes which are used to build a cluster.
-In an ansible based deployment, they are determined for you from the `hosts` file.
-On any other deployment model, the `CONFIG_akka_cluster_seedNodes.$i` variables will need to be provided according to the [akka cluster documentation](https://doc.akka.io/docs/akka/2.5/cluster-usage.html#joining-to-seed-nodes).
+In an Ansible based deployment, they are determined for you from the `hosts` file.
+On any other deployment model, the `CONFIG_akka_cluster_seedNodes.$i` variables will need to be provided according to the [Akka cluster documentation](https://doc.akka.io/docs/akka/2.5/cluster-usage.html#joining-to-seed-nodes).
 2. Discover the nodes from an external service.
 This is built upon [akka-management](https://developer.lightbend.com/docs/akka-management/current/) and by default [Kubernetes](https://developer.lightbend.com/docs/akka-management/current/discovery.html#discovery-method-kubernetes-api) and [Mesos (Marathon)](https://developer.lightbend.com/docs/akka-management/current/discovery.html#discovery-method-marathon-api) are supported.
 You can refer to the respective documentation above to configure discovery accordingly.